Skip to content

 "/0" ["0"] A numeric-looking segment is just the string "0"; whether it means "index 0" or "key 0" is decided by the document at resolution time, not by the pointer.

-The last two rows are the classic landmines. ~01 must be decoded left to right as escape sequences (~0~), not by first expanding ~1/; doing the latter would wrongly yield /.
-And a numeric segment carries no array-vs-object intent on its own — a KPointer is purely syntactic.
+The last three rows are the classic landmines. ~01 must be decoded left to right as escape sequences (~0~), not by first expanding ~1/; doing the latter would wrongly yield /.
+An invalid ~ escape is rejected during parsing, before any document is involved.
+And a numeric segment carries no array-vs-object intent on its own — a KPointer is purely syntactic; whether "0" is treated as an array index is decided when an adapter resolves it against a document, using the RFC 6902 array-index grammar ("0", or a non-zero ASCII digit followed by ASCII digits — no leading zeros, no non-ASCII digits, no sign).